priestjim/chef-phpmyadmin/README.md

 * `pma_username`: If you have configured your database server for PMA, you can define here the PMA username
 * `pma_password`: If you have configured your database server for PMA, you can define here the PMA password
 * `pma_database`: If you have configured your database server for PMA, you can define here the PMA database name

+## phpmyadmin_pmadb

+This cookbook defines a phpmyadmin_pmadb LWRP for dynamically defining the control databases of PHPMyAdmin for earch server.
+This LWRP allows the following methods:

+* `host`: The database host.
+It can be either a hostname or an IP.
+This is the **name attribute**
+* `name`: This is the name of the PMA control database.
+* `port`: The database port.
+* `root_username`: The root username (root or admin usually) in order to create the database and needed privileges.
+* `root_password`: The root password
+* `pma_username`: The PMA control database username
+* `pma_password`: The PMA control database password

 Usage
 =====